General Microbiology Collection Instructions

 Acid-fast stain results are generally available 24-48 hours from receipt of sample.
 Positive stains and/or culture results are called to the client.

-Transport specimens in sterile, leak-proof containers and place in appropriate shipping containers.
+Transport specimens in sterile, leak-proof containers and place them in appropriate shipping containers.
 Dry specimens or spilled-leaking specimens are not acceptable for AFB culture.
-Specimens submitted on swabs or sputums of low volume are discouraged for AFB culture because the yield is significantly decreased.
+Specimens submitted on swabs or low-volume sputum are discouraged for AFB culture because the yield is significantly decreased.
 Gastric contents must be neutralized with sodium carbonate or another alkaline buffer salt before transport.

 Respiratory specimens may be submitted for Mycobacterium tuberculosis amplification.
 Only specimens that are AFB stain positive are appropriate for testing.
 An AFB culture and smear should be ordered in conjunction with this request.
 This test is specific for, but does not differentiate between, members of the M. tuberculosis complex, i.e. M. tuberculosis, M. bovis BCG, M. africanum, and M. micrati.
 A negative test does not exclude the possibility of isolating M. tuberculosis complex from the AFB culture.